natalijk/SoftEng2013/Keepass_introduction.md

 and the new ones to be inserted.
 The database produced, is protected by a Master Password only known by its inventor with no backup if lost.

++ KeePass consists of a database which contains data for one or more users.
+Each user’s data are divided into groups and subgroups so that they are organized in a form that serves right the user.
+Every user has a unique Master Key which can be simple or composite and its combination opens uniquely the database.
+If lost there is no recovery.
+Groups and subgroups contain entries with usernames, passwords URLs etc that can be sent or copied to websites, application and accounts.
+There is also the ability for a onetime key creation to be used once in a transaction without the risk of reused by others for any reason.

 ##Target audience?

-+ Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
++Developers: in order to be sure they are developing the right project that fulfills requirements provided in this document.
-+ Testers: in order to have an exact list of the features and functions that have to respond according to requirements and provided diagrams.
+Testers: in order to have an exact list of the features and functions that have to respond according to requirements and provided diagrams.
-+ Users: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.
+Users: in order to get familiar with the idea of the project and suggest other features that would make it even more functional.
-+ Documentation writers: to know what features and in what way they have to explain.
+Documentation writers: to know what features and in what way they have to explain.
 What security technologies are required, how the system will response in each user’s action etc.
-+ Advanced end users, end users/desktop and system administrators: in order to know exactly what they have to expect from the system, right inputs and outputs and response in error situations
+Advanced end users, end users/desktop and system administrators: in order to know exactly what they have to expect from the system, right inputs and outputs and response in error situations

+## Motivation?
++ It was created for the purpose to solve a problem that really bothers many people today when they have to choose from memorizing a lot of passwords to be secure or to use every time the same one so they won’t forget it but risk be found out by others

+## Compare the structure of the document with the template provided for the course group work.

++ The introduction has more specifications
++ Product features and system features descibed seporatly
++ User cases are not defined instead the features of the product described and user classes and characteristics define seporatly
++ NO user case diagrams and scenarios included
++ INcludes an information on operating environment requirements in the overall description
++ User interface described shortly and under External requirements field
++ NO  project management description included